New Perspectives on the 20th Century

-Join us at the British Library to explore fresh perspectives on key events and changes in the 20th century.
-If you are teaching 20th century units at Key Stage 3 and GCSE join us for this one day CPD course in partnership with the British Library.
+If you are teaching 20th century units at Key Stage 3 and GCSE, join us at this one day CPD course in partnership with the British Library.
 Featuring sessions from Ben Walsh, on the Cold War and Alf Wilkinson on the First World War plus an academic plenary with Dr Jessica Reinisch from Birkbeck, University of London looking at what matters about the 20th century, this event is a must for those wishing to gain fresh insights and perspectives on this period of great and rapid change, of contrasts and contradictions.
 The event includes complimentary entry to the British Library’s exhibition Maps and the 20th Century: Drawing the Line.

 The 20th century was a period of extremes.
 It witnessed destructive wars, and yet periods of unprecedented peace.
 Increasing wealth was joined by higher levels of poverty.
 There was scientific and technological progress, but also inhumanity and repression.
 The map was one of the century’s principal objects.
 Maps became common, trusted and powerful things in western society.
 Yet maps were not passive or neutral objects.
 They were agents of change, presenting only versions of reality, not the reality itself.
 They were capable of informing, but also misleading.
 They were tools of control and of protest, and even changed the world.
 Today they offer valuable historical perspectives on this period of contrasts and contradictions.

 Full programme available to download from the HA website here.

 10.40am–11.20am British Library introduction to 20th century maps